Last updated on 22 December 2020 by Jaclyn Kilani (Legal writer at TermsFeed)

-Are your business privacy practices and Privacy Policy compliant with the European Union's new General Data Protection Regulation (GDPR)?
+Are your business privacy practices and Privacy Policy compliant with the European Union's General Data Protection Regulation (GDPR)?

 This wide-sweeping set of privacy regulations went into effect in May 2018 and its ramifications have been virtually global.